13 Warning Signs to Help With Affiliate Fraud Detection

 How to Protect Your Business From Affiliate Fraud

 Once you understand what fraud looks like on your network, you can put the practices in place to target and eliminate those scams.
-Put that knowledge to work with the following best practices to stop affiliate marketing scams dead in their tracks:
+Put that knowledge to work by adopting best practices to prevent fraud.
+Here are just a few key guidelines that can help stop affiliate marketing scams dead in their tracks:

 Of course, the best way to keep fraud from getting out of hand is to use a specifically created tool to identify and block affiliate marketing scams.